astronomer/docs/astro/env-vars-astro.md

 ## Manage environment variables locally

-You can use Astro CLI to set environment variables on Astro and your local Airflow environment.
+You can use the Astro CLI to set environment variables on Astro and your local Airflow environment.
 If you're developing locally, the best way to manage environment variables is using your Astro project `.env` file.

 1. Open your Astro project `.env` file.